-Order of take off may be
+Order of take-off may be

-- a scheduled take off order, balloted by the Organiser, - an open window, - the current championship or reverse championship order.
+- a scheduled take off order, balloted by the Organizer, - open window. - current championship or reverse championship order

 The actual scheduled take off order is annexed to the relevant Task Description.

 If a touch and go is required in order to separate parts of a task, details will be given in the Task Description and at the briefing.